ShalConnects/Balanze/ANDROID_BUILD_GUIDE.md

 ---

-## ✨ The Fix is Applied!
+## ✨ Configuration Complete!

 Your Android app now has **native-level control** over scroll behavior.
-The pull-to-refresh issue is **completely eliminated** because we're controlling it at the Android WebView level, not just CSS/JavaScript.
+The overscroll behavior is configured to allow pull-to-refresh at the top while maintaining smooth scrolling throughout the app.

-**Build your APK and test it - the refresh issue will be GONE!** 🎉
+**Build your APK and test it!** 🎉